HenkMort/DB_Coding_exercise/README.md

 Running the main in Runner will print the Market Info for all days of trading and all tickers.

-needs to be set.
 MarketInfo contains all methods to display daily values for open price, close price, highest price, lowest price and daily traded volume for all tickers and the index.
 These are:

   printDailyMarketInfo(String day)
   Prints the daily values for all tickers.